angular-ui/bootstrap/src/tooltip/docs/readme.md

 A lightweight, extensible directive for fancy tooltip creation.
 The tooltip directive supports multiple placements, optional transition animation, and more.

+__Note to mobile developers__:  Please note that while tooltips may work correctly on mobile devices (including tablets), we have made the decision to not officially support such a use-case because it does not make sense from a UX perspective.

 There are three versions of the tooltip: `uib-tooltip`, `uib-tooltip-template`, and `uib-tooltip-html`: